cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBrokerAbstract.rst

 .. java:constructor:: public DatacenterBrokerAbstract(CloudSim simulation)
    :outertype: DatacenterBrokerAbstract

-   Creates a new DatacenterBroker object.
+   Creates a DatacenterBroker object.

-   :param simulation: The CloudSim instance that represents the simulation the Entity is related to
+   :param simulation: the CloudSim instance that represents the simulation the Entity is related to

 Methods
 -------